Danilooa/es6_new_features/README.md

 ### Iterators

-Iterators are objects that can be iterate (I'm a genious).
+Iterators are objects that can be iterated (I'm a genious).
 It means that you can take one element at time out of an iterator and process it, once an element has been taken the iterator will return the next element if asked.
 Anything can be an iterator if it has a function called 'Symbol.iterator'.
 [Here is an example](./iterator_example.js)

 ### Generators